brianglass/anastasis/files/26_september.md

 <span style="color:red">Same Tone.
 By Andrew of Pyros.</span>

 The plant of purity, the myrrh of sweet fragrance has dawned for us again at this present Feast.
-Cry out to him, Â‘You leant on the MasterÂ’s breast<a href="#_ftn14" id="_ftnref14"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[14]</span></a> and rained down the word on the world, Apostle John, who guarded the Virgin as the apple of your eye.
-Ask of Christ for us his great mercyÂ’.
+Cry out to him, ‘You leant on the Master’s breast<a href="#_ftn14" id="_ftnref14"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[14]</span></a> and rained down the word on the world, Apostle John, who guarded the Virgin as the apple of your eye.
+Ask of Christ for us his great mercy’.

 <span style="color:red">Same Tone.</span>